Skip to main content

 Costs vary depending on the severity of your case.
 These are typical private UK prices for 2026:

-Fixed metal braces are generally the cheapest option, particularly for complex cases.
+Fixed metal braces are generally the lower-cost option, particularly for complex cases.
 Invisalign and ceramic braces are priced similarly at the higher end.
 Most practices offer 0% finance over 12–24 months, bringing monthly payments to roughly £80–£150 depending on total cost.

 When to choose Invisalign